JuliaDynamics/NetworkDynamics.jl/docs/src/BasicConstructors.md

 Since the equations describing the local dynamics may differ strongly from each other, the types `VertexFunction` and `EdgeFunction` are introduced.
 They provide a unifying interface between different classes of nodes and edges.
-Both have several subtypes that account for the different types of equations that may represent the local dynamics.
+Both have several subtypes that account for the different classes of equations that may represent the local dynamics.
 At the moment algebraic (static) equations and ordinary differential equations (ODEs) are supported: